Terry Mulholland: Philadelphia Phillies

 Mulholland started two games for the Phillies in the 1993 World Series versus the Toronto Blue Jays.
 He was the winning pitcher of game 2, and also started game 6 in which the Blue Jays would win the series on a walk-off, series-ending home run from Joe Carter against Phillies closer Mitch Williams.

 Chicago Cubs

-Terry was instrumental in the Cubs' playoff run, pitching in relief and as a starter, often on consecutive days.
+Mulholland was instrumental in the Cubs' playoff run, pitching primarily in relief.

 Atlanta Braves

 At the 1999 trading deadline, the Braves acquired Mulholland along with infielder José Hernández from the Chicago Cubs for Micah Bowie, Rubén Quevedo and a player to be named later.
 He appeared in 16 games down the stretch with the Braves, going 4–2 with an ERA of 2.98, during a season that the Braves went to the World Series.
 The next season, Mulholland was used as a spot starter for the Braves, and went 9–9 with a 5.11 ERA in 156.7 innings of work.
 He became a free agent after the season ended.